uditbangar17/32-bit-Pipelined-RISC-ALU-Architecture/README.md

 Comparative analysis of these adders highlights the impact of carry propagation on critical path delay and overall processor performance.
 The final ALU configuration was selected based on a balance between *speed, hardware complexity, and scalability*.

+## Verification and Testbench Strategy

+Functional verification of the design was performed using *Verilog testbenches* developed for both the ALU and the pipelined processor.
+The ALU testbench validates arithmetic and logical operations across a wide range of input combinations.

+The pipeline testbench verifies correct instruction flow across all five stages, including the handling of data hazards and forwarding scenarios.
+Simulation results confirm correct functionality, proper pipeline control, and stable operation under dependent instruction sequences.